abiodunosagie/flutter-beginner/lessons/phase_1_dart_fundamentals/week_01_getting_started/02_environment_setup.md

 # Environment Setup - Your Developer Workspace

+## 5-Year-Old Explanation

+Imagine you want to build a treehouse.
+You can't just start hammering wood together with your bare hands, right?
+You need tools!

+You need:
+- A hammer to hit the nails
+- A saw to cut the wood
+- A measuring tape to make sure everything fits
+- A toolbox to keep everything organized

+Writing code is the same way!
+Before you can write programs that do amazing things, you need to set up your "coding toolbox" first.

+**Your Coding Toolbox Contains:**
+1. A special place where you write your code (like a notebook, but for code)
+2. A tool that reads your code and makes it work (the Dart SDK)
+3. A helper that checks if you made any mistakes (like a spell-checker)

+Think of it like this: If you wanted to draw a picture, you'd need paper, pencils, and maybe crayons.
+For coding, you need a code editor, Dart, and some other helpful tools.

+The good news?
+We're going to set up your coding toolbox together, step by step.
+And guess what?
+We'll start with the easiest way possible - no complicated installation required!

+---

 ## Why Environment Setup Matters

 A carpenter needs a workshop.
 A painter needs a studio.
 A programmer needs a **development environment**.